-- p.
-Athlete with an A-status (definition NOC\NSF): the athlete deserves an A-status when he meets the performance standard as established after consultation with the concerning federation and the NOC\NSF.
-The principle of this standard implies that the athlete demonstrates to belong to the global top-8 of the World Cup or the Olympics or to qualify for the Olympics; - q.
-Athlete with a High Potential status (definition NOC\NSF): in exceptional cases, where there is an extraordinary perspective on rapid accession to the global top-8 and a high prospect of a position at the global top-3 the NOC\NSF can grant an athlete the status of High Potential (HP); - r.
-Athlete with a B-status (definition NOC\NSF): the athlete who has demonstrated to belong to the global top-16.
-This means that the athlete is to end with the first 16 during a World Cup or the Olympics; - s.
-Student: a person enrolled as a full-time student at the University of Twente; - t.
+- Athlete with a B-status: the athlete who has demonstrated to belong to the global top-16.
+This means that the athlete is to end with the first 16 during a World Cup or the Paralympics or Olympics.
+International students with proven similar level are also included in this category; - o.
+Student: a person enrolled as a full-time student for a funded bachelor's- or master's degree programme at the University of Twente; - p.
 Study Advisor: every degree programme has a study advisor, who is the first point of contact for students potentially facing a study delay due to special circumstances.
-For students from non-EEA countries, the first point of contact may also be a FAINCO (Faculty Internationalization Coordinator); - u.
-Student Union: the University of Twente's Student Union, the umbrella organization for student activism at the University of Twente and responsible for students' academic development; - v.
+For students from non-EEA countries, the first point of contact may also be a FAINCO (Faculty Internationalization Coordinator).
+Students of the ITC faculty can contact their course director or student affairs officer; - q.
+Student Union: the University of Twente's Student Union, the umbrella organization for student activism at the University of Twente and responsible for students' academic development; - r.
 Custom-made tutoring: the implementation of the students' integrated sports- or arts plan and study plan by the concerning educational programme, which has been drawn up between the student and the educational programme.
-It concerns special agreements, such as oral examination, respite for performance, etc. The student takes the initiative in contacting the study advisor; - w.
-Force Majeure Allowance: the financial support awarded to a student by the CvB under the Force Majeure Allowance Regulation; - x.
-Review Committee: the Student Union is responsible for assessing the criteria for awarding activism grants for extracurricular activities and for determining the amount for statutory board positions as set forth in Chapters 3 and/or Annex B; - y.
-TEM: Twente's Educational Model; - z.
+It concerns special agreements, such as oral examination, respite for performance, etc. The student takes the initiative in contacting the study advisor; - s.
+Force Majeure Allowance: the financial support awarded to a student by the CvB under the Force Majeure Allowance Regulation; - t.
+Review Committee: the Student Union is responsible for assessing the criteria for awarding activism grants for extracurricular activities and for determining the amount for statutory board positions as set forth in Chapters 3 and/or Annex B; - u.
 Top-level arts grant: the grant awarded to a recognized top-level artist cat.
-1; - aa.
+1; - v.
 Top-level sports grant: the grant awarded to a recognized top-level athlete cat.
-1; - bb.
-Top-level athlete: the UT student who is recognized as such within the context of this scheme; - cc.
-WHW: the Higher Education and Research Act; - dd.
+1; - w.
+Top-level athlete: the UT student who is recognized as such within the context of the Support Scheme for Top-Level Sports; - x.
+Top-level arts practitioner: the UT student who is recognized as such within the context of the Support Scheme for Top-Level Arts; - y.
+Team Twente Teams Board (TTT Board): umbrella board of the Team Twente Teams.
+This board is concerned with the overall interests of the Team Twente Teams and will facilitate cooperation wherever possible and desirable. - z.
+WHW: the Higher Education and Research Act; dd. - aa.
 UT: University of Twente.